Generally, changes to Policy content should be saved as a new version.

 Minor edits are allowed by default.

-An administrator can disable minor edits from the admin side (Applications > Admin > Policy Manager > Configuration)
+An administrator can disable minor edits from the admin side via Applications > Admin > Policy Manager > Configuration.

-Toggle the option to 'no' and click 'submit' to save this.
+Toggle the option to No and click Submit to apply the settings.

 How Minor Edits Work